Frequently Asked Questions

 You can find the Goodreads group by clicking here!

 Where do I find the challenge on Storygraph?

 You can find the 2023 Storygraph challenge here.
 All our past challenges are also on Storygraph.
 Make sure you’re joining the official challenge specifically hosted by “the52bookclub.”

 At The 52 Book Club, we affirm that all books are books.
 All sizes, formats, and types of reading are encouraged, welcome, and equal.
 You’re more than welcome to complete the challenge using children’s books if you want.

 Do re-reads count?

 Of course!
-I love re-reading good books.
+We love re-reading good books.
 If you’ve read them this year and they fit a prompt, they count!